sharan12221/SwapSmart-on-Uniswap-V2/README.md

 **Disclaimer:**
 This project is strictly intended for educational purposes.
 It is not meant for deployment in a production environment.
 Users are encouraged to explore, experiment, and learn from the codebase, contributing to the vibrant ecosystem of decentralized technologies.

-Start your journey into decentralized finance with the Uniswap Token Exchange Learning App.
+Start your journey into decentralized finance with the SwapSmart-on-Uniswap-V2 Learning App.
 Happy coding!"